Robertgreenwood27/ReMember/README.md

 ## Overview

-Memory Jogger is a minimalist journaling web app that helps you rediscover your past through **anchors** — key nouns automatically extracted from your own writing.
-Each time you write, the system parses the text, surfaces new anchor words, and links them to existing ones.
-Over time, the result becomes an explorable graph of memories showing how moments, people, places, and emotions interconnect.
+Memory Jogger is a minimalist journaling web app that helps you rediscover your past through **symbols** — key nouns automatically extracted from your own writing.
+Each time you write, the system parses the text, surfaces new symbol words, and links them to existing ones.
+Over time, the result becomes an explorable graph of dreams showing how moments, people, places, and emotions interconnect.

 ## ✨ New: Cloud Sync & Authentication

 Memory Jogger now supports **optional** Supabase integration for:
-- ☁️ **Cloud storage** - Unlimited memories, no localStorage limits
+- ☁️ **Cloud storage** - Unlimited dreams, no localStorage limits
 - 🔐 **User authentication** - Secure accounts with email/password or magic links
-- 🔄 **Multi-device sync** - Access your memories anywhere
+- 🔄 **Multi-device sync** - Access your dreams anywhere
 - 💾 **Automatic backups** - Never lose your data

 **Works both ways**: Use it without an account (localStorage only) or sign up for cloud sync!

 ## Features

-✨ **Anchor-Based Writing** - Start with a word, write freely, discover new connections
+✨ **Symbol-Based Writing** - Start with a word, write freely, discover new connections
 🔍 **Automatic Noun Extraction** - Uses compromise.js for intelligent text parsing
-📊 **Visual Word Cloud** - See your anchors sized by frequency
+📊 **Visual Word Cloud** - See your symbols sized by frequency
 💾 **Local-First Storage** - Your data stays in your browser via localStorage
 ☁️ **Optional Cloud Sync** - Supabase integration for unlimited storage and multi-device access
 🔐 **User Authentication** - Secure sign-up/sign-in with email verification